babygang-c64/BygShellV2/README.md

 ```
 **file_load**
 ```
-    Load a binary file for running, checks the presence of a BASIC stubs with a SYS instruction and starts code at $080D (2061)
+    Load a binary file into memory
 ```
 **error**
 ```